aspectron/sia-cluster/README.md

 * **Max Price** - Maximum price (ceiling - price won't go above this value)
 * **Storage Price Update** - Time interval for price updates in minutes

+### Dashboard

+Sia Cluster UI was originally designed to be a dashboard view.
+Main Settings menu has a UI tab.
+In this dialog, you can adjust sizes of the font and panels.
+Sizes of these elements are stored in the URL (hash).
+As such, once UI is configured to your liking, you can bookmark the URL and later invoke it to restore your configuration.
+This is especially useful if you have extra monitors and have some form of monitoring [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder).

 ## Data Updates

 Sia Node polls siad as well as gathers system stats once a minute and sends the data over to Sia Cluster.
 Certain actions on Sia Cluster cause immediate update.
-In general, if you are interfacing with siad using *Sia UI* or *siac* console interface, changes to internal settings will reflect in Sia Cluster ui within a minute.
+In general, if you are interfacing with siad using the *Sia UI* or *siac* console interface (or any other connecting applications), changes to internal settings will reflect in Sia Cluster UI within a minute.

 Network panel contains general information about the Sia network.
 This information is being polled from `explore.sia.tech` block explorer.